pootatookun/LifeSaver_USB-LogicalDisks_auto_backing/README.md

 Some Precautions:-

 1.Windows Denfender doesn't seem to like exe created by Pyinstaller.
-It will mark files as trojan.<\n>
+It will mark files as trojan.
 2.Disable windows defender real time protection before extracting the zip.3 3.Put the zip in drivepa/rtition, of which you don't want bakup of, add this folder to Defender's trust list.
 4.And don't move the extracted folder anywhere else, without unconfiguring the auto backup task using the program.